why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

-# There are lots of reasons to pay us more!

 *(This page is in draft mode.
 We are working to solidify the best possible language/framing, format it nicely, include meaningful graphics, provide links to sources, etc. However, even in this unfinished state, it gives you the gist of where our heads are.)*

+# There are lots of reasons to pay us more!

 We've gathered data to support a number of arguments.
 In the end, they all point to one thing: salaries need to be raised.

-Our arguments are these.
-If even one is persuasive, it stands to reason that pay should be increased.
+Our arguments are below.
+If even one of these reasons is persuasive to you, it stands to reason that pay should be increased.

+## Reasons:

 1. Existing compensation isn't competitive when measured against peer institutions.
 Our department is in the bottom ~10%-25% of all computing departments nationwide in terms of pay offered.
 2. We have seen pay cuts in the last two years, in real terms, and we want our salaries back.